morrownr/8821cu-20210916/README.md

 To-Do:

 - Improve secure boot support.
-- Add driver compression for kernels > 5.3.
 - Detect and alert users when Airplane Mode is on.
 - Test for installation in VM's.
-- Installation script needs to check country code setup.
+- Check country code setup.
 - Reduce the size of the README while keeping the needed information.
 - Optimize scripts.